 You can choose “Group” via the context menu.
 All selected events will be grouped; they are united in a new event group.
 If all selected events are part of the same event group then this new group is created under the existing event group.
 If the selected events are part of different event groups then the new group is created in the top common event group.

 You can choose “Summarize” via the context menu.
 This makes a tree more compact.
-Selected events, and the event where you perform the operation, remain visible.
+Selected events, and the event where you perform the action, remain visible.

 You can choose “Hide” via the context menu.
 When you do this, the tree of the selected events is no longer displayed in the tree view.
 If you want to see the tree again in the tree view, use the search field at the bottom of the window to search for the event (or event group) and add it to the canvas.

-You can undo an operation via the “Undo” action, via the context menu, or via the button in the lower-left corner of the tree view window.
+You can undo an action via the “Undo” action, via the context menu, or via the button in the lower-left corner of the tree view window.

-You can no longer undo an operation after closing the tree view.
+You can no longer undo an action after closing the tree view.

 Setting up an Event Structure